27rogi/flatify-ui/README.md

 ![Flatify Logo](https://raw.githubusercontent.com/sdir01/flatify-ui/master/assets/logo.PNG)

-# Flatify UI Theme for GitHub Atom :atom:
+# Flatify UI Theme for GitHub Atom
 **Flatify** – minimalistic, flat and inspiring interface theme for Atom, create a powerful code and web-design with this inspiring theme.
 This is a public beta of this theme, if you found a bug, glitch or have an idea for theme you can report about it in issues tab.